kyma-project/website/content/blog-posts/2020-03-31-release-notes-1.11/index.md

 Bear in mind that the domain for which you request the certificate is subject to character restrictions.
 This means that if the domain name in the cluster override exceeds 54 characters, installation will fail with an error.
 To avoid any potential issues with the upgrade, make sure your existing cluster domain name does not exceed 54 characters.
 If it does, you need to create a new cluster with a shorter domain name.
 For details, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.11/docs/migration-guides/1.10-1.11.md).

+## Eventing does not work properly after upgrade

+Even when you managed to successfully upgrade Kyma, you still may encounter issues with event processing.
+This is caused by the Subscriptions not being removed and recreated properly.
+To resolve this issue, follow the steps in the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.11/docs/migration-guides/1.10-1.11.md).

 ## Security